knpuniversity/stripe/knpu/ep2-subscriptions/subscription-canceled-webhook.md

 The *first* type we'll handle is `customer.subscription.deleted`.
 We'll fill in the logic here in a second.
 Add the `break`.

-We shouldn't receive *any* other event type because of how we configured the webhook, but just in case, throw an Exception: "Unexpected webhook from Stripe" and pass the type.
+We shouldn't receive *any* other event types because of how we configured the webhook, but just in case, throw an Exception: "Unexpected webhook from Stripe" and pass the type.